What Is Income Protection insurance?

 Benefit Period

 How long the policy pays out per claim.
-Short-term (1–2 years) is cheaper.
-Long-term (to age 65 or 67) is comprehensive but more expensive.
-For most people, long-term IP is worth the additional cost β€” a serious condition could prevent work for far longer than 2 years.
+Short-term (1-2 years) is cheaper.
+Long-term (to age 65 or 67) is more thorough but costs more.
+For most people, long-term IP is worth the extra - a serious condition could keep you out of work far longer than 2 years.

 Key decision